Planned medical treatment under Regulation 883/2004

 The approval shall be issued if the treatment in question is provided by the healthcare system in accordance with the provisions of the legislation applicable in the Member state in which the person resides, and providing that this treatment cannot be provided in her home country within the medically justifiable time-limit, taking into account her current state of health and the probable course of her illness (Article 20 paragraph 2 of the Regulation 883/04).

-If the competent institution for health insurance issues the approval for receiving the planned medical treatment in Croatia, you will be issued an S2 certificate or the equivalent E112 form.
-This certificate or form can directly be submitted in the contracted healthcare facility where you are planning to undergo the treatment.
-Alternatively, it can be substituted for a medical certificate of illness in a CHIF regional or branch office, depending on the location of your temporary stay in Croatia.
+If the competent institution for health insurance issues the approval for receiving the planned medical treatment in Croatia, you will be issued an S2 form.
+This form can directly be submitted in the contracted healthcare facility where you are planning to undergo the treatment.
+Alternatively, it can be substituted for a medical certificate of illness in a regional or branch office of the Croatian Health Insurance Fund (CHIF), depending on the location of your temporary stay in Croatia.
 This medical certificate of illness then needs to be submitted to the healthcare institution.

 During the treatment, you will be required to participate in the costs of health care (pay the participation), providing this is also mandatory for the same healthcare service for the persons insured in Croatia.